 - Increase traffic to their website

-Younger generations, including millennials and Gen Z, aren’t satisfied with ordinary text no matter its entertainment value or relevance.
-The solution is offering them attention-grabbing interactive content.
+Younger generations, including millennials and Gen Z, aren’t satisfied with ordinary text, no matter its entertainment value or relevance.
+The solution is to offer them attention-grabbing interactive content.
 Examples of interactive content include: (Below are links to real-world examples.)

 - Interactive calculators

 - Interactive infographics